 - The real estate brokerage makes money when sales close, but that is driven by the number of homes under contract, or total value of pending transactions.

-Start a dashboard by identifying the underlying drivers of sales, then we can measure and monitor those operational items that we can actual impact or control through careful management.
+Start a dashboard by identifying the underlying drivers of sales, then we can measure and monitor those operational items that we can actually impact or control through careful management.
 Plotting “sales” is important, but not all that helpful by itself.
 A business that drives sales should observe and record the factors that result in sales as well as the sales themselves.

 By identifying key drivers, the results, and the ratio between them, we will have a crystal clear map of where we are and where we’re going.